Martin Alfsen: Biography

 In 1993, Reflex recorded the Alfsen song "Like a Mighty River" on the Denne Dagen album.
-The song became a Christian music hit, and was covered by a great number of European choirs and the well-known American gospel group "The Kurt Carr Singers",for their album Serious About It.
+The song became a Christian music hit, and was covered by a number of European choirs and the American gospel group The Kurt Carr Singers, for their album Serious About It.

-In the mid nineties, Alfsen was the musical director for a popular Norwegian TV series presenting well-known traditional Christian songs and church hymns.
+In the mid-nineties, Alfsen was the musical director for a popular Norwegian TV series presenting well-known traditional Christian songs and church hymns.
 The TV series resulted in a series of bestselling albums, produced by Alfsen for the Master Music label.

-With more than 300 songs recorded, extensive touring with his Reflex Choir all over Europe, and many radio and TV performances, Alfsen has become of one of Scandinavia's most performed songwriters in Christian music.
-As a producer and arranger, he has been involved in more than fifty albums, including releases with international artists like Andrae Crouch, Richard Smallwood and Adrian Snell, as well as a wealth of domestically known artists.
-Among them are bestselling female vocalist Hanne Krogh, sax player Arild Stav, actress and singer Inger Lise Rypdal, singer Rita Eriksen, singer Trine Rein, singer Gaute Ormåsen and trumpet ace Finn Eriksen.
+With more than 300 songs recorded, touring with his Reflex Choir in Europe, and radio and TV performances, Alfsen has become of one of Scandinavia's most performed songwriters in Christian music.
+As a producer and arranger, he has been involved in more than fifty albums, including releases with international artists like Andrae Crouch, Richard Smallwood and Adrian Snell, as well as domestically known artists.
+Among them are female vocalist Hanne Krogh, sax player Arild Stav, actress and singer Inger Lise Rypdal, singer Rita Eriksen, singer Trine Rein, singer Gaute Ormåsen and trumpet ace Finn Eriksen.

-In 2019 Martin Alfsen celebrated his 60th anniversary with realising his autobiography "Dirigenten - musikalske og mindre musikalske minner" on Hermon Forlag.
-2019 also brought a CD and DVD release "A Gospel Celebration" featuring Reflex, The YMCA Oslo Community Choir, Fredrikstad Gospelkor, Kor-90 and the American gospel singer Ingrid Arthur.
+In 2019, Martin Alfsen celebrated his 60th anniversary and published his autobiography Dirigenten - musikalske og mindre musikalske minner with Hermon Forlag.
+2019 also brought a CD and DVD release, A Gospel Celebration, with Reflex, The YMCA Oslo Community Choir, Fredrikstad Gospelkor, Kor-90 and the American gospel singer Ingrid Arthur.

+In 2021, he was commissioned to write a choir cantata for the celebration of the 250th anniversary of Hans Nielsen Hauge, the Norwegian preacher and politician.
+In 2023, his choir Reflex celebrated their 50th anniversary with a new album; "Jubilation" and a televised anniversary concert.